foliea/newrelic-redis/README.md

 # newrelic-redis

-This repository contains `Dockerfile` of NewRelic redis agent for docker's automated build published to the public docker hub registry.
+This repository contains `Dockerfile` of  New Relic redis agent for docker's automated build published to the public docker hub registry.

-This agent is meant to monitor a redis instance, using [newrelic_redis_plugin](https://github.com/kenjij/newrelic_redis_plugin).
+This agent is meant to monitor a redis instance with `New Relic`, using [newrelic_redis_plugin](https://github.com/kenjij/newrelic_redis_plugin).

 You don't need to bind a port of your redis container to the outside world, this agent will